 Due to the health crisis, Kay’s home has become her workplace.
 “I didn’t meet anybody personally.
-They sent me a laptop and all the equipment I’d need and then I started working.
+They sent me a laptop and all the necessary equipment, and then I started working.
 It is a bit of a struggle sometimes.
 We can’t even have the ‘pantry talk.’
 But my team has been very supportive.”

-“I hope to eventually move on to a senior role.
+“I hope to move on to a senior role eventually.
 Right now, I’m still learning the ropes and adjusting to changes in trends and tools.
 But sooner or later, I’d like to be able to contribute as a creator, as opposed to an observer or a listener,” she said.